 Step 4.
 Decoration

 Use 2 coats of Zinsser Perma-White Interior Paint in a Matt, Satin or Semi-Gloss finish to decorate the primed, fire-damaged area, allowing 2 hours between coats for it to dry.
-With over 350+ colours to choose from in RAL and BS, businesses, landlords and homeowners can easily match their existing branding and colour schemes.
+With 4,000+ colours from RAL, NCS, and British Standard to choose from, businesses, landlords and homeowners can easily match their existing branding and colour schemes.